 Student Services and Residential Housing.
-The College can comfortably house 416 students on campus in its six major residence halls -- Whitfield, Stevens, Cockcroft, the Southplex, the Southplex Annex, and Mountain Village, along with a host of College-owned housing options.
+The College can comfortably house 416 students on campus in the major residence halls -- Whitfield, Stevens, Cockcroft, the Southplex, the Southplex Annex, The Loft, and Mountain Village, along with a host of College-owned housing options.

 Support Services Facilities.
 Broach Hall is a two-story structure that houses many of the Baptist Student Union activities.
-The Johnnie Armstrong Gal-ry contains the Campus Store, post office, and a snack shop.
+The Johnnie Armstrong Gal-ry contains the Campus Store and post office.
 Paschal Student Center houses the Office of Enrollment Services as well as vending machines, study areas, and recreational areas.
 Outdoor areas where students typically gather include a pier on the lake which features a lighted fountain, the Hearn Plaza, swings, and a waterfall.